Marcelo Rossi: Jorge Lafond

 In 2002 the press reported that on 10 November 2002 Father Rossi asked the presenter Gugu Liberato to remove comedian Jorge Lafond from the stage, so that he could go on to sing.
 Lafond, who played the female character Vera Verão in the humorous program "The Square is Ours" ("A Praça é Nossa") on SBT, had been invited to participate in the show Men vs. Women on the TV program "Domingo Legal" (also SBT).
-Some press media reported that Lafond was removed from the stage following a demand from Father Rossi, who was due to sing in the show in the next few minutes.
+Some media reported that Lafond was removed from the stage following a demand from Father Rossi, who was due to sing in the show in the next few minutes.
 While Lafond waited offstage, backstage production repeatedly requested that he return after the priest had left.
 However, embarrassed and embittered by the situation, he did not return.
-In an interview given to Revista Quem, Father Rossi mentioned the incident and denied discriminating against Lafond and claimed he had become aware of the incident after Lafond's passing.
+In an interview given to Revista Quem, Father Rossi mentioned the incident and denied discriminating against Lafond and claimed he had become aware of the incident after Lafond's death.

 False accusation of plagiarism for the song "Noites Traiçoeiras"

 Father Marcelo Rossi was accused of plagiarism in 2009.
 Protestant websites reported that justice would have recognized the pastor and singer Marinalva Santos as the author of the song "Noites Traiçoeiras" recorded by Father Rossi.
 It was said that all copyrights belong to the singer.
-However, the accuser became a defendant of a lawsuit filed by the representatives of the authentic author of the song, Carlos Papae, who was recognized by law as the original composer of the song.
+However, the accuser became a defendant of a lawsuit filed by the representatives of the authentic author of the composition, Carlos Papae, who was recognized by law as the original composer of the song.

-Pushed off stage

-In July 2019 he was pushed off the stage by a woman while speaking to a large audience.
+False accusation of plagiarism for the novel "Ágape"

+On May 13, 2019, Rossi was again accused of plagiarism, but in reference to the novel Ágape.
+The book was even suspended from sale.
+The police carried out an investigation and concluded that the accusation was false and that Father Rossi was the victim of fraud.

+As a result, the accuser was arrested, along with two other people, indicted for using a fraudulent document, forming a gang, slanderous denunciation and embezzlement.
+Father Rossi was cleared of plagiarism charges.

+Attack

+On July 14, 2019 during a mass in Cachoeira Paulista, a woman broke through security, invaded the stage during the celebration taking place at Canção Nova and pushed Rossi off the structure.
+At least 50,000 people participated in the celebration.
+Despite the fall, Rossi returned to the stage minutes later and continued the celebration.
+According to the Military Police, the woman was taken to the Lorena police station and gave a statement.
+The police said that the incident was made by Canção Nova because Father Rossi decided not to register the assault.
+Her companions told the police that she suffers from mental disorders.

+In a statement, Canção Nova said it regretted the incident that occurred with Father Rossi during the Mass and said that he was attended to by the event's medical team and, after being released, continued with the celebration until the end.